ildaneta/studies/README.md

-# studys
+# Repository of studies

-A repository dedicated to studies carried out
+A repository dedicated to studies carried out.